 Welcomes visitors to the site and thanks them for their donations.
 The greeter is a visitor’s first contact with us, so a smile and a warm welcome are important.GREETER 2

-Hands out the “People’s Choice” tokens and souvenir guides, as well as answering any inquiries that may arise.
-They too are a first point of contact, especially if it’s a busy time of day, so a smile and a warm welcome are just as important.EXIT 1
+Hands out the “People’s Choice” tokens and souvenir guides, and answers any inquiries that may arise.
+Hands out a pencil and check off list to children wishing to participate in the "scavenger hunt" which begins shortly after competition weekend.
+This position is also a first point of contact, especially if it’s a busy time of day, so a smile and a warm welcome are just as important.EXIT 1 and 2

 Some groups bring an extra person to help replace their members when they need bathroom or snack breaks.
 This is not mandatory, but may make your shift run more smoothly.
 When everyone is busy the Floater can wander around the site talking to the public, answering questions about the sand sculptures or encouraging visitors to indicate where they are from on the big map.